“Developing Headspace” Programme

 A year-long professional wellbeing and support programme for Headteachers

-Commences in September 2019 – Bristol and Suffolk
+Commences in September 2019 – London and Suffolk

 We are now accepting applications for 2019/2020 cohort which commences in September 2019